 Note: Ultimaker PP is not supported on the Ultimaker 2 Go, Ultimaker 2 (Extended), Ultimaker Original+, and Ultimaker Original

 PP doesn’t adhere well to other materials, and therefore it is only officially supported for single-extrusion prints.
 Experimental use of PP with both extruders on the Ultimaker S5 or Ultimaker 3 can be done.

-Always use the latest version of Cura and make sure that your 3D printer is updated with the latest firmware version to include the correct material profile for Ultimaker PP.
+Note: Always use the latest version of Ultimaker Cura and make sure that your 3D printer is updated with the latest firmware version to include the correct material profile for Ultimaker PP.

-All default profiles for Ultimaker PP in Cura use a large brim (20 - 25 mm) as a build plate adhesion type.
+All default profiles for PP in Ultimaker Cura use a large brim (20 - 25 mm) as a build plate adhesion type.
 A brim is made of several extra printed lines around the initial layers of the 3D print to ensure successful adhesion to the build plate and to avoid warping.
-Please note that a brim will reduce the printing area of your build plate.
+Please note that this brim will reduce the printing area of your build plate.

 Health and safety

 Ultimaker PP is safe to print when using the recommended temperature settings listed above.
 To ensure a comfortable and healthy working environment, we recommend 3D printing in a well-ventilated area.

 For more information, download the safety data sheet for Ultimaker PP here.